zibneuro/cortexinsilico/README.md

 5) Run the network simulator in the SUBCUBE mode.

-## How implement and run custom statistics
+## How to implement and run custom statistics

 1) Download the model data as described above.